HexaCoreRepo/Wallpapers/README.md

-# IceCool Tech Wallpaper Collection
+# IceCool Tech Wallpaper Catalog
-## Wallpapers Created By IceCool Tech

-This collection is updated regularly with new wallpapers!
+All wallpapers are made by IceCool Tech and are free to use.
+The sale of this catalog or any individual wallpaper is strictly prohibited.

+Please contact me on Twitter @IceCoolTech or email me at icecooltech1@gmail.com if you'd like to publish these wallpapers to your own public collection.

-## Popular Wallpapers
+# Popular Wallpapers

 1) Blossom
 2) Abstract
 3) Aqua

+# Changelog

-## Changelog
+## 1.1.1
+- README updated to 1.1.1 with the following changes:
+  - Updated headers
+  - Added text regarding the prohibition of sale
+  - Added contact information
+  - Minor fixes
+- Catalog release can now be found next to README.md

-# 1.1.0
+## 1.1.0
+- New Bloom Prism, Bloom Graphite, and Bloom Graphite (Frosted) wallpapers
 - Added "Changelog" to README
 - Updated naming of some older wallpapers so they're better represented in the catalog
 - Removed the following wallpapers: